OrdinaRoelant/MLStudioWorkshop/Training a model/workshop.md

 3) Enter a name for the compute resource using your prefix from the naming convention: [prefix]-compute
 4) **Virtual machine type** should be CPU and pick **Standard_DS3_v2** as the virtual machine size
 5) Select **Create**
 **NOTE**: It will take a couple of minutes for the compute resource to be created.
 You can continue the steps, but be mindful when you get to the training part.
+You will have to wait for the resource to be created and add it, or circle back and select it when you need it.

 ## Importing your data